Plan for the Future

 - Is the supply chain sourcing, inputs, and transportation flexible to accommodate disruptions?

 - Can materials be sourced from other locations or use different delivery modes?
-The less flexible it is, the more likely it is to be sensitive to climate change.
+The less flexible it is, the more likely it is to be sensitive to climate risk.

 Based on the responses to these questions, determine if the critical supply chain is sensitive to weather and climate.